 If you accept the operator-assisted call, you’ll be connected to a complete stranger who gives information that is not related to your family.
 Even if you immediately hang up, you will still be billed for the call.

 In some cases, an operator automatically puts the call through without waiting for you to accept the charge.
 Other times, even if you decline the call, you may still be charged a very high rate for a collect call that was never accepted.

 What you can do

-Consumers should use voice recognition as a tool for identifying the person placing the collect call.
-Specifically, consumers should ask the operator to have the person placing the collect call speak his name, instead of allowing the operator to say the name of the person placing the collect call.
-Also, consumers should carefully examine their monthly telephone bills for accuracy, and report errors to the company billing for the erroneous charges.
+- Ask the operator to have the person placing the collect call speak his or her name so that their voice might be recognized, instead of allowing the operator to say the name of the person placing the collect call.

 Filing a complaint